Introduction to individual agreements

 16 Trade secrets and restraint of trade

-Sometimes, employers include clauses in an agreement to protect trade secrets, and to limit the use by an employee of skills and knowledge acquired during the period of employment.
+Sometimes, employers include clauses in an agreement to protect trade secrets and confidential information, and to limit the use by an employee of skills and knowledge acquired during the period of employment.
 The enforceability of such clauses depends on the terms and the circumstances of employment.

 An employee has a duty of fidelity (i.e. loyalty) and good faith to their employer.
 An employee would likely breach this duty if they provided vital trade secrets to a competitor, or carried on a business that competed with their employer.